nicnosis/iu-courses/fa20/j363/index.md

  * `download` [1.1-inspect.zip](mats/1.1-inspect.zip)

 #### Wednesday
+From this day onward we will meet at `8:30am`.
  * `download` [1.2-elements.zip](mats/1.2-elements.zip)
  * `submit` your work on Canvas for today's participation
  * Let's talk about [Homework One](assignments/hw1.html)